YashrajSingh10/AlcoholSensorForVehicles/README.md

 Red LED: Not safe (BAL ≥ 0.03%), triggers the buzzer.

-Yellow LED: Prompt to blow into the sensor.
+Blue LED: Prompt to blow into the sensor.

 Humidity data from DHT11 for demonstration and environmental context.